How to Select a Diamond

-When shopping for diamond engagement rings, you should:
+When shopping for a diamond engagement ring, you should:

-- Work with a reputable jeweler who carries GIA certified diamonds.
+- Work with a reputable jeweler, like Schwanke-Kasten, who carry GIA certified diamonds

 When purchasing a loose diamond for a mounting, you should:

 - Carefully place the diamond on the top of your hand and compare it with a similar diamond mounted in jewelry.